 For more information about what mediators do:

 Lawyers do a lot more than help people go to court.
 For example, family lawyers spend a lot of their time helping people reach agreements.

 See Separating or Divorcing Couples on the Canadian Bar Association website for some helpful information.

 Collaborative family lawyers have been trained to deal with family cases in a certain way.

-In the collaborative family law process, you and your spouse agree to work together with lawyers who practise collaborative family law to find solutions that work for both of you.
-Both you and your spouse have your own lawyers.
+You and your spouse agree to work together with your collaborative lawyers to find solutions that work for both of you.

 An agreement reached through the collaborative family law process is a legal contract.
 That means you have to do what it says.

 The process is different from traditional divorce or separation processes in a few ways.
 For example:

 - You don't go to court.
 You, your spouse, and your lawyers all sign an agreement to work together to sort out your issues without going to court.

 - You communicate openly.
 You and your spouse agree in writing to open and honest communication.
 That includes sharing information with one another about anything related to your separation.